Car logos with wings: The 50 biggest car brands with wings

 Bignan Emblem

-Hailing from France, Bignan stands as a testament to the rich automotive history of the early 20th century.
-From 1918 to 1931, this brand catered to a niche market within the country, offering vehicles with distinctive “torpedo-body” designs powered by four-cylinder engines.
-For their time, these engines were a blend of innovation and engineering prowess.
+Originally from France, Bignan is a testament to the rich automotive history of the early 20th century.
+From 1918 to 1931, this brand occupied its niche in the domestic market of the country, offering cars with a characteristic design of a “torpedo-shaped” body equipped with four-cylinder engines.

-While Bignan’s tenure in the automobile industry was relatively short-lived, its winged emblem has etched a lasting impression.
-This emblem, which gracefully embodies the brand’s aspiration for speed and freedom, remains recognizable among vintage car enthusiasts and historians.
-Even though Bignan ceased operations many years ago, its legacy is preserved through this emblem and the memories of those classic vehicles.
-The Bignan symbol serves as a nostalgic reminder of an era gone by, celebrating the brand’s unique contribution to automotive evolution.
+Although Bignan’s involvement in the automobile industry was relatively short-lived, its winged emblem made a lasting impression.
+This emblem, which gracefully embodies the brand’s desire for speed and freedom, remains recognizable among vintage car enthusiasts and historians.
+Although Bignan ceased operations many years ago, its history has been preserved through this emblem and the memories of those classic cars.

 Avion Voisin